team-vision2020/final-update-md/main.md

 TODO: Add missing image
 -->

-More specifically, we follow the approach stated in the first paper which detailed 2 convolutional layers followed by two fully connected layers into the output layer.
+Because the architecture presented in the paper treats only 32x32x3 images, we had to adapt our app More specifically, we follow the approach stated in the first paper which detailed 2 convolutional layers followed by two fully connected layers into the output layer.
 The final output layer is a softmax layer and outputs a probability vector of filter applied to the image.
 Our current network's input size is only $32 \times 32 \times 3$ and are trained using images of these size.
 For images larger than the network input size of $32 \times 32 \times 3$, we subdivide the source image into separate patches and perform voting based on the classification for each subpatch.

 We implemented the neural network using the Keras[^Keras] API, and the TensorFlow backend.